-Today I am excited to have Ashleigh Rich here to share what she has learned from making fasting a regular discipline in her life.
+Today I am excited to have Ashleigh Rich here to share what she has learned from making fasting a regular spiritual discipline in her life.
 She is saying four ways fasting helps with spiritual growth, plus tips to get started!

 Every Wednesday for the past couple of weeks I’ve had to make the same choice: am I going to fast today, or not?
 I made a commitment to start fasting on a regular basis as a part of my spiritual goals for 2018.
 However, making a goal is one thing but following through with it is another.